 Disability Affairs in the Ministry of Gender, Labour & Social Development said, "With consistent, strong economic growth and the discovery of oil, it is clear that Uganda's ambition to become a middle income country is within sight.
-However, inequality of income, opportunity and access to basic services combined with high levels of vulnerability in a big section of the population present challenges for the inclusiveness of Uganda's social and economic transformation, now and for future the sources of risk and vulnerability, and the impacts of shocks in people's lives is essential for Uganda if the country is to generate an appropriate policy response to the national objectives of human development, economic growth and socio-economic transformation."
-Professor John Roemer of Yale University who has pioneered studies in Equality of of the convenors and presenters said, who has pioneered studies in Equality of Opportunity made a presentation.
+However, inequality of income, opportunity and access to basic services combined with high levels of vulnerability in a big section of the population present challenges for the inclusiveness of Uganda's social and economic transformation, now and for future

+Economic Policy Research Centre one of the convenors and presenters said, "Understanding the nature of poverty, the sources of risk and vulnerability, and the impacts of shocks in people's lives is essential for Uganda if the country is to generate an appropriate policy response to the national objectives of human development, economic growth and socio-economic transformation."

+Professor John Roemer of Yale University who has pioneered studies in Equality of Opportunity made a presentation.